-- 18. After a successful run, view results in text format by selecting an item from the ITEM LISTING AREA. - Results can be viewed in a contour form by selecting the VIEW CONTOUR folder.
+18. After a successful run, view results in text format or forces diagrams by selecting an item from the ITEM LISTING AREA.

+19. Results can be viewed in a contour form by selecting the VIEW CONTOUR folder.

 20. To print the contour, select menu File/Print Screen.
-To print the results, Select REPORTS tab and follow the instructions outlined in chapter 4.
+To print the results, Select REPORTS tab and follow the instructions outlined in Chapter 4.